beerbear4369/design-to-reality-94/memory-bank/activeContext.md

   - Added processing state indicators for better UX
   - Implemented local download functionality for testing purposes

-- Updated the KukuCoach component:
-  - Integrated the audio recording hook
+- Implemented conversation UI flow (Phase 4.3):
-  - Added state management for recording process
+  - Created `SessionContext` for global state management
+  - Implemented persistence of sessions with localStorage
-  - Implemented robust blob handling with useRef for state persistence
+  - Added `ThinkingIndicator` component for processing state
+  - Enhanced `AIMessage` component with typing animation
+  - Updated page components to integrate with SessionContext
+  - Implemented proper message history management
-  - Added proper UI state for recording, processing, and errors
+  - Added state transitions between recording, thinking, and responding states
-  - Enhanced error handling and recovery mechanisms

-- Fixed issues with MediaRecorder implementation:
-  - Added delays before starting recording to prevent initial audio trimming
+  - Connected audio recording to conversation flow
-  - Implemented fallback processing if onstop event doesn't fire
-  - Added requestData calls to ensure all audio is captured
-  - Created progressive delays with exponential backoff for blob handling

 ## Current Decisions

-- For production, the local audio download functionality will be replaced with backend API calls
-- Audio data will be sent to the backend via WebSocket for real-time processing
-- We'll use the recorded blob as the payload for API communication
-- Mock backend implementation will include both REST API and WebSocket connections
+- Using React Context API for state management instead of Redux
-- Conversation history will be persisted in localStorage for now
+- Sessions are currently preserved in localStorage
-- We'll use a 2-second simulation for the AI "thinking" state
-- We will implement the typed response animation using an existing library
-- No authentication or user profile features will be implemented in this phase
-- Audio will be captured in WebM format (with Opus codec) for browser compatibility
+- Audio recording is downloaded locally for development but will be sent to the backend in production
-- Voice visualization will respond to actual audio levels during recording
+- Message history is stored as part of the session
+- Using typed animation for AI responses to improve user experience
+- Different visual states are shown for recording, thinking, and responding
+- AI responses are simulated for now but will be connected to the backend API
+- Using session IDs in the URL for sharing and deep linking

 ## Next Steps

 The immediate implementation plan includes:

-1. Connect audio recording to backend:
-   - Replace download functionality with API calls
+1. Replace download functionality with backend API integration:
-   - Send recorded audio blob to backend via WebSocket
+   - Send recorded audio blob to backend via WebSocket or REST
-   - Add proper error handling for network failures
+   - Add error handling for network failures
+   - Process backend responses for display and playback
-   - Implement response processing for backend replies
+   - Implement proper loading states for network operations

-2. Complete the conversation UI flow:
+2. Final UI refinements:
-   - Implement visual state indicators for recording, thinking, responding
-   - Add typed response animation for AI messages
-   - Create different visualization states during AI response
-   - Handle transitions between states seamlessly
+   - Polish animations and transitions

-3. Connect the front-end components to the mock backend:
-   - Integrate WebSocket for real-time communication
+   - Add loading states for network operations
-   - Handle session creation and management
+   - Improve error handling and recovery
-   - Implement audio recording and transmission
+   - Add instructions and help tooltips

+3. Testing and performance optimization:
+   - Test across different browsers
-   - Process AI responses for display and playback
+   - Optimize for mobile devices

-4. Implement session summarization and rating:
-   - Generate and display session summaries
+   - Add error boundaries and fallbacks
-   - Process and display user ratings
+   - Measure and improve performance metrics
-   - Enable starting a new session from the summary screen

-## Future Considerations (Post-Phase 4)
+## Future Considerations (Post-MVP)

 - Authentication and user profile implementation
 - Network error handling and recovery